 This gene encodes an enzyme included in the 2', 5' oligoadenylate synthase family.
 This enzyme is induced by interferons and catalyzes the 2', 5' oligomers of adenosine in order to bind and activate RNase L. This enzyme family plays a significant role in the inhibition of cellular protein synthesis and viral infection resistance. [provided by RefSeq, Jul 2008]

 GeneCards Summary for OAS3 Gene

-OAS3 (2'-5'-Oligoadenylate Synthetase 3, 100kDa) is a Protein Coding gene.
-Diseases associated with OAS3 include chikungunya and west nile encephalitis.
-Among its related pathways are Interferon Signaling and Interferon Signaling.
-GO annotations related to this gene include double-stranded RNA binding and 2-5-oligoadenylate synthetase activity.
+OAS3 (2'-5'-Oligoadenylate Synthetase 3) is a Protein Coding gene.
+Diseases associated with OAS3 include Chikungunya and Tick-Borne Encephalitis.
+Among its related pathways are Interferon gamma signaling and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include RNA binding and transferase activity.
 An important paralog of this gene is OAS2.